Marshmallow-Rosa/Marshmallow-Rosa/README.md

 - 👋 Hi, I’m @Marshmallow-Rosa
-- 👀 I’m interested in C#, Phyton, Roblox, SQL and Javascript
+- 👀 I’m interested in C#, Phyton, Roblox, SQL, Java, Kotlin, IA and Javascript
-- 🌱 I’m currently learning C#, Python, Roblox, SQL and Javascript
+- 🌱 I’m currently ended learning C#, Phyton, Roblox, SQL, Java, Kotlin, IA and Javascript
+- ✨ Recently, I finished my training in AI, through the DIO school.
 - 💞️ I’m looking to collaborate on any project that I can learn
 - ✌ You can reach me in Linkedin https://www.linkedin.com/in/luiza-gois-magalh%C3%A3es-a45968164/